The death of this indie ad agency should be a wake-up call to brand marketers

 The first was for Ragu, a 2012 spot that’s probably the first (and only) pasta sauce ad to combine the jingle charm of an old beer commercial with the horror of catching your parents in a compromised position.

 The second was for the game Clash of Clans.
-Not the 2015 Super Bowl ad starring Liam Neeson, though that one’s great, but one that didn’t need a celebrity to illustrate the brand’s delightfully weird sense of humor, just a falsetto call to action.
+Not the 2015 Super Bowl ad starring Liam Neeson, though that one is great, but one that didn’t need a celebrity to illustrate the brand’s delightfully weird sense of humor, just a falsetto call to action.

 The agency also did clever work for Little Caesars, Snyders of Hanover, Emerald Nuts, and others, but these two always stood out for me as prime examples of founder Gerry Graf’s comedic sensibility, the one that gave us some of the funniest, weirdest candy advertising ever made (never forget early aughts’ Skittles, people).